RustCrypto/SSH/ssh-key/README.md

 | `sk‑ecdsa‑sha2‑nistp256@openssh.com` | ✅     | ✅     | ✅   | ⛔     | ⛔️   | ⛔️     | ⛔        | `alloc`  |
 | `sk‑ssh‑ed25519@openssh.com`         | ✅     | ✅     | ✅   | ⛔     | ⛔️   | ⛔️     | ⛔        | `alloc`  |

+By default *no algorithms are enabled* and you will get an `Error::AlgorithmUnsupported` error if you try to use them.

+Enable the `crypto` feature or the "Feature" for specific algorithms in the chart above (e.g. `p256`, `rsa`) in order to use cryptographic functionality.

-Note: the "Feature" section lists the name of `ssh-key` crate features which can be enabled to provide full support for the "Keygen", "Sign", and "Verify" functionality for a particular SSH key algorithm.
+The "Feature" column lists the name of `ssh-key` crate features which can be enabled to provide full support for the "Keygen", "Sign", and "Verify" functionality for a particular SSH key algorithm.